gt-bioss/gt-bioss.github.io/content/events/jnbioss26.md

 ## Résumés des exposés sur proposition (journées annuelles) / Contributed talk abstracts (annual days)

-### Salvish Goomanee (Université Côte d'Azur)

-*Topology guided geometric diffusion from cellular graph sequences: Enhancing energy constrained models*

-Graph neural networks (GNNs) have emerged as a powerful framework for learning on structured data, yet their theoretical properties and long-term stability under iterative graph evolution remain incompletely understood.
-In this work, we introduce a geometric, equivariant graph learning framework designed to emulate complex dynamical processes on evolving 3D geometric graphs.
-Our representation encodes interacting entities as nodes and their pairwise interactions as weighted edges, allowing continuous geometric information to be coupled with discrete topology.
-The model integrates geometric message passing with diffusion-based updates, enabling stable propagation of information while respecting symmetry constraints.
-This construction is motivated by recent theoretical results on information loss in GNNs, including analyses based on functional inequalities (Cheeger, Log-Sobolev & Poincaré) that quantify mixing, contraction, and oversmoothing phenomena in deep message passing networks.
-By incorporating geometric diffusion mechanisms and topology-aware attention, in the spirit of topology-constrained graph transformers, our framework mitigates representation collapse and maintains discriminative features across successive topological updates.
-More broadly, this work contributes to the mathematical understanding of information propagation, symmetry preservation, and stability in geometric graph learning, with potential implications for a wide range of applications involving dynamical systems on evolving networks.

 ### Rebecca Ghidini (ENS Paris)

 *Static analysis of Kappa models at edit time*